jayachandradora/Low-Level-System-Design/Designing a thread-safe LRU cache.md

 ### Conclusion

 This Java implementation of an LRU cache adheres to solid design principles, promoting maintainability, scalability, and robustness.
-By combining these principles with efficient data structures, we achieve a thread-safe cache that performs both `put` and `get` operations in O(1) time complexity.
+By combining these principles with efficient data structures, we achieve a thread-safe cache that performs both `put` and `get` operations in O(1) time complexity.implementation of the LRU Cache with TTL integrates the time-to-live feature while maintaining efficient operations and thread safety.
+The design adheres to solid principles, ensuring that the cache remains robust, maintainable, and scalable.
+The addition of TTL adds significant functionality by allowing cache entries to expire automatically, which can be essential in scenarios where data validity is time-sensitive.